 After analyzing 2019 data, the United States Department of Transportation‘s Federal Highway Administration reported the following findings:

 This data starkly highlights the dangers for motor vehicle drivers, particularly tractor-trailer and truck drivers.
-In the age of COVID, there are more drivers on the roads to maintain social distancing.
 Given the high drivership and the poor roadway conditions, fatal car accidents are more likely than ever.

 You shouldn’t be a car crash statistic.
 Reach out to LegalFinders and we’ll recommend a lawyer capable of handling your claim.